-The first step is having a very clear goal: For Jenna it is not more, bigger, better... world domination!
-That path very quickly lead to massive frustration and burnout.
+The first step is having a very clear goal: for Jenna it is not "more, bigger, better... world domination"!
+That path very quickly leads to massive frustration and burnout.

 For her, the kicker was spending time with her family (something that her hectic more-more-more approach took away from her).
 So she decided, screw the money.
 She radically scaled back her workload - she was a wedding photographer at the time, and turned down about 50% of her client work requests, I believe - which finally opened up time to focus on what's next, which took her in a whole new direction.

-She asked that crucial question that all creative entrepreneurs must ask eventually: how can I make this business run without it being me doing all the work?
+She asked that crucial question that all creative entrepreneurs must face eventually: how can I make this business run successfully without it being me doing all the work?